 Academic honesty: Students and faculty at the University must agree to adhere to high standards of academic honesty in all of the work that we do.
-As freshmen, students read and sign an academic honesty policy statement to indicate that they understand the general principles upon which our work is based.
+First-year students read and sign an academic honesty policy statement to indicate that they understand the general principles upon which our work is based.
 The College Board on Academic Honesty website gives further information on our policies and procedures: www.rochester.edu/college/honesty

 In this course the following additional requirements are in effect: